|

 (1) A contract between a governmental agency and a manufacturer or

-supplier of automated enforcement equipment may not
+supplier of automated traffic enforcement equipment may shall not

 include provision for the payment or compensation to the manufacturer or supplier based on the number of citations generated,